plasne/aks-lab/01-Develop-Entity-Services.md

         format: double
 ```

-You should default the payment to any artist that doesn't have a contract to 0.05.
+You should default a 0.05 payment to artists without a contract.
 You can build some records that specify other contracts, such as...

 ```go
 type contract struct {